DragonRidersUnite/book/src/05-fireball-clean-up.md

 ## Tracking Offscreen Fireballs

 DragonRuby gives us `args.outputs.debug`, which allows us to display shapes, labels, sprites, and more only when we're making our game.
-If we built it for release, the debug outputs wouldn't be displayed.
-Pretty nifty and really helpful for visually displaying information in each frame of our game.
+If we built our game for release, the debug outputs wouldn't be displayed.
+Pretty nifty and really helpful for visually displaying information in each frame of our game while we're making it.

 Add these lines to the bottom of `#tick` after pushing our score text into `args.outputs.labels`: